Jonathon Howard

-Jonathon (Joe) Howard is a biophysicist and cell biologist.
+Jonathon (Joe) Howard (born 1957 in Sydney) is a biophysicist and cell biologist.
 He is the Eugene Higgins Professor of Molecular Biophysics & Biochemistry and a professor of physics at Yale University.
 His research is focused on microtubules, motor proteins and cell shape and motion.

 Education

 Howard was educated at Australian National University, where he received a B.Sc. degree (with honors) in Pure Mathematics in 1979 and a Ph.D. in Neurobiology in 1983.
 His Ph.D. thesis is titled Kinetics and noise of transduction in insect photoreceptors, and his supervisors were Allan Snyder and Simon Laughlin.

 Career and research

 During his PhD, he worked with Simon Laughlin, who is an experimentalist, and Allan Snyder, who is a theoretician, on the optics and electrophysiological properties of the fly compound eye.

 During his postdoc with A. James Hudspeth at University of California, San Francisco, he made several major contributions to the understanding of hair cells and motor proteins.
 He developed very precise mechanical techniques to study how hair cells of the vertebrate inner ear detect sound and acceleration. and confirmed the "gating spring" model, proposed by Corey and Hudspeth.
 He also discovered that hair cells adapt to sustained stimuli via a mechanical mechanism in which an active process, which he hypothesized to be driven by the motor protein myosin-1, regulates the tension in the gating spring.
 During this period, he also collaborated with Ronald Vale, and developed the first single-molecule assay for studying motor proteins.
 His work showed that kinesin moves processively, taking several hundred steps along a microtubule before dissociating.
 This finding explained how kinesin could carry cargos long distances in the axons of nerve cells.
 This work also helped to establish the field of single-molecule biophysics.